mazimez/card-games-utils/README.md

 # Installation
-//TODO::UPDATE THIS
-Install the package via composer:
+Install the package via npm:

-`composer require mazimez/laravel-gigapay`
+`npm i card-games-utils`

 # How-to-Use-teen-patti
 - here is 1 basic example of how you can use `card-game-utils` to implement TeenPatti game's logic